 Set off from Boulia to Diamantina National Park, where you can canoe through Hunter’s Gorge and visit Janets Leap Lookout for a bird’s-eye view of Diamantina Gates.
 Head to Lark Quarry Dinosaur Trackways, the site of the world’s only known dinosaur stampede.
 Round out your trip via Bladensburg National Park with spectacular views from Scrammy Gorge.
 One trip, three times the amazement.

-Click here for more information about the Natural Encounters Drive.
+Click here for more information about the Natural Encounters Trail.

 Let the Thomson River be your scenic backdrop as you take the drive from Jundah to Windorah, through the majestic Welford National Park and back.
 Don’t forget your fishing gear, as you’ll have plenty of opportunities to throw in a line as you cross the Thomson River, Barcoo River and Cooper Creek.